-(1) Information presented relates to a share of common stock outstanding for the entire period.

-- (2) Represents the dilution per common share from underwriting and other offering costs for the year ended November 30, 2008.
-Represents the effect of the issuance of preferred stock for the year ended November 30, 2007.
+- (1) Information presented relates to a share of common stock outstanding for the entire period. - (2) Represents the dilution per common share from underwriting and other offering costs for the year ended November 30, 2008.
+Represents the effect of the issuance of auction preferred stock for the year ended November 30, 2007.
 Represents the dilution per common share from underwriting and other offering costs for the year ended November 30, 2006.
-Represents the effect of the issuance of preferred stock for the year ended November 30, 2005. - (3) Represents the premium on the shelf offerings of \$0.26 per share, less the underwriting and offering costs of \$0.15 per share for the period from December 1, 2009 through February 28, 2010.
+Represents the effect of the issuance of auction preferred stock for the year ended November 30, 2005. - (3) Represents the premium on the shelf offerings of \$0.25 per share, less the underwriting and offering costs of \$0.14 per share for the period from December 1, 2009 through May 31, 2010.
 Represents the premium on the shelf offerings of \$0.05 per share, less the underwriting and offering costs of \$0.02 per share for the year ended November 30, 2009.
 Represents the premium on the shelf offerings of \$0.34 per share, less the underwriting and offering costs of \$0.25 per share for the year ended November 30, 2008.
-Represents the premium on the shelf offerings of \$0.34 per share, less the underwriting and offering costs of \$0.25 per share for the year ended November 30, 2008.
 Represents the premium on the shelf offerings of \$0.21 per share, less the underwriting and offering costs of \$0.13 per share for the year ended November 30, 2007.
-The amount is less than \$0.01 per share, and represents the premium on the secondary offering of \$0.14 per share, less the underwriting discounts and offering costs of \$0.14 per share for the year ended November 30, 2005. - (4) The per common share data for the years ended November 30, 2008, 2007, 2006, and 2005 do not reflect the change in estimate of investment income and return of capital, for the respective period.
+The amount is less than \$0.01 per share, and represents the premium on the secondary offering of \$0.14 per share, less the underwriting discounts and offering costs of \$0.14 per share for the year ended November 30, 2005. - (4) The per common share data for the years ended November 30, 2009, 2008, 2007, 2006, and 2005 do not reflect the change in estimate of investment income and return of capital, for the respective period.
 See Note 2C to the financial statements for further disclosure. - (5) The per common share data for the year ended November 30, 2008 reflects the cumulative effect of adopting ASC 740-10, which was a \$1,165,009 increase to the beginning balance of accumulated net investment loss, or \$(0.06) per share. - (6) Not annualized.
 Total investment return is calculated assuming a purchase of common stock at the beginning of the period and a sale at the closing price on the last day of the period reported (excluding brokerage commissions).
 The calculation also assumes reinvestment of distributions at actual prices pursuant to the Company's dividend reinvestment plan.